BUS 1005 PERSONAL FINANCE

 Four hours.
 Prerequisites: BUS 3453.
 Study and analysis of the financial planning process including client interactions, assessment of investor risk profiles, construction of comprehensive personal financial statements and financial plans, ethics and responsibilities of professional financial planners, and the regulation of the financial services industry.

 Four hours.
 Prerequisites: ACC 2112 and ECO 2205 and ECO 2207.
 This course presents the fundamentals of financial risk management.
 It provides a realistic and conceptually motivated overview of risk management for global corporations.
 Techniques to identify, measure and manage financial risk including use of futures, options, swaps, real options, financial engineering, value-at-risk and other risk measures are studied and applied.

 BUS 4188 INVESTMENTS

 Four hours.
-Prerequisites: ECO 2205 and ECO 2207.
+Prerequisites: BUS 3453.
 Emphasis from standpoint of individual investor in corporate and government securities; investment objectives; appraisal of investment risks; valuation of securities; portfolio management.

 For a complete list of BUS courses, see Business Administration

 BUS 4205 SPREADSHEET MODELING AND QUANTITATIVE BUSINESS DECISIONS

 Four hours.
 Prerequisites: BUS/ECO 3320 and BUS 3453.
 The course provides a complete and modern treatment of management science methodology and the use of spreadsheet applications.
 Topics include decision theory, linear programming, network analysis, transpiration & assignment, PERT/CPM, forecasting, inventory control and queuing theory.

 BUS 4255 INTERNATIONAL FINANCIAL MANAGEMENT